cseanburns/personal_knowledge_mgmt/src/2-backup.md

-Note that if you are really risk averse, an additional option is to use both external storage devices and cloud solutions.
+Note that if you are really risk averse, an additional option is to use both external storage devices and cloud solutions (I do!).
-You can backup your entire disk using a cloud solution, or just select folders, and then backup your entire disk with an external drive.
+You can backup your entire disk using a cloud solution, or just select folders, and then backup your entire disk to an external drive.

 Whatever option you choose,
 be sure to back up regularly.